qor/qor/example/tutorial/bookstore/README.md

-### Frontend
+### Front-end

-QOR does not provide any builtin templating or routing support - you can use whatever library is best fit for your needs.
+QOR does not provide any built-in templating or routing support - you can use whatever library best fits your needs.
 In this example application tutorial we use [gin](https://github.com/gin-gonic/gin):

 In [main.go](https://github.com/qor/qor/blob/docs_and_tutorial/example/tutorial/bookstore/01/main.go)